vorce/lagun/README.md

 ## TODO / Explore

-- Add support for remaining parameter types: body, formData, header
+- Add support for remaining parameter types: formData, header
 - Remove hardcoded host and basePath for requests :-1:
 - Show schema types for body parameters (ugh)
 - Show response model for http responses
-- Show headers for http responses
 - Some tests would be fun and useful
 - Show version of Lagun somewhere on the page (bottom?)